grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 # Group alert notifications

-Grouping is an important feature of Grafana Alerting as it allows you to batch relevant alerts together into a smaller number of notifications.
-This is particularly important if notifications are delivered to first-responders, such as engineers on-call, where receiving lots of notifications in a short period of time can be overwhelming and in some cases can negatively impact a first-responders ability to respond to an incident.
+Grouping in Grafana Alerting allows you to batch relevant alerts together into a smaller number of notifications.
+This is particularly important if notifications are delivered to first-responders, such as engineers on-call, where receiving lots of notifications in a short period of time can be overwhelming.
+In some cases, it can negatively impact a first-responders ability to respond to an incident.
 For example, consider a large outage where many of your systems are down.
 In this case, grouping can be the difference between receiving 1 phone call and 100 phone calls.

 ## Group notifications